Newport Beach Speeding Ticket Lawyer

 Can You Go to Jail for a Speeding Ticket in California?

-A speeding ticket can lead to a "reckless driving" conviction.
+A speeding ticket can lead to a reckless driving conviction.
 This conviction, can lead up to 90 days in jail and/or $145 to $1,000 in fines.
 And if a speeding violation results in the death of another person, vehicular manslaughter or homicide charges are a possibility.

 Los Angeles Speeding Ticket Defense: Contact RPM Law Today